aalexeeva/summer_school/XSOLLA Getting started en.md

 settings.ui.desktop.subscription_list.layout|string|list Template.
-Takes the values 'list' (default) or 'grid'. settings.ui.desktop.subscription_list.description|string|Description of the subscription list that appears before the list of recurrent plans in the payment interface. settings.ui.desktop.subscription_list.display_local_price|boolean|If true and if the user's local currency is different from the plan's base currency, the user will see two prices: the price in local currency and the price in the base currency of the plan. settings.ui.desktop.virtual_item_list|object|an Object containing data to configure a list of items. settings.ui.desktop.virtual_item_list.layout|string|list Template.
+Takes the values 'list' (default) or 'grid'. settings.ui.desktop.subscription_list.description|string|Description of the subscription list that appears before the list of recurrent plans in the payment interface. settings.ui.desktop.subscription_list.display_local_price|boolean|If true and if the user's local currency is different from the plan's base currency, the user will see two prices: the price in local currency and the price in the base currency of the plan. settings.ui.desktop.virtual_item_list|object|An Object containing data to configure a list of items. settings.ui.desktop.virtual_item_list.layout|string|list Template.
 Takes the values 'list' (default) or 'grid'. settings.ui.desktop.virtual_item_list.button_with_price|boolean|If true, the price of the item will be shown inside the button.
 If 'false', the price will be to the left of the button.
 Default is 'false'. settings.ui.desktop.virtual_item_list.view|string|Displays a list of virtual item groups either as a vertical menu or as a horizontal menu above the window.
-Takes the values 'horizontal_navigation' or 'vertical' (default). settings.ui.desktop.virtual_currency_list|object|an Object containing data to configure a list of packages of virtual currency. settings.ui.desktop.virtual_currency_list.description|string|Here you can send the text about the virtual currency.
+Takes the values 'horizontal_navigation' or 'vertical' (default). settings.ui.desktop.virtual_currency_list|object|An Object containing data to configure a list of packages of virtual currency. settings.ui.desktop.virtual_currency_list.description|string|Here you can send the text about the virtual currency.
 The text appears before the list of virtual currency packages in the payment interface. settings.ui.desktop.virtual_currency_list.button_with_price|boolean|If true, the price of the item will be shown inside the button.
 If 'false', the price will be to the left of the button.
 Default is 'false'. settings.ui.header.visible_virtual_currency_balance|boolean|Visibility of the header element in the payment interface.
-Default is 'true'. settings.ui.mobile.mode|string|the User can only make a payment using stored payment methods.
+Default is 'true'. settings.ui.mobile.mode|string|The User can only make a payment using stored payment methods.
 Takes the value 'saved_accounts'. settings.ui.mobile.header.close_button|boolean|Visibility of the "Close" button in the mobile version of the payment interface.
 Clicking on the button closes the payment interface and redirects the user to the address specified in the "settings" parameter.return_url".
-Default is 'false'. settings.ui.mobile.footer.is_visible|boolean|footer Visibility in the mobile version of the payment interface. settings.ui.license_url|string|Link to license agreement. settings.ui.components|object|Object with menu item settings data. settings.ui.components.virtual_items|object|Object with item menu setting data. settings.ui.components.virtual_items.order|integer|Place tabs in the menu. settings.ui.components.virtual_items.hidden|boolean|Visibility of the tab in the menu. settings.ui.components.virtual_items.selected_group|string|the Group that will be selected when the tab is opened. settings.ui.components.virtual_items.selected_item|string|the Item to be selected when the tab is opened.
+Default is 'false'. settings.ui.mobile.footer.is_visible|boolean|Footer Visibility in the mobile version of the payment interface. settings.ui.license_url|string|Link to license agreement. settings.ui.components|object|Object with menu item settings data. settings.ui.components.virtual_items|object|Object with item menu setting data. settings.ui.components.virtual_items.order|integer|Place tabs in the menu. settings.ui.components.virtual_items.hidden|boolean|Visibility of the tab in the menu. settings.ui.components.virtual_items.selected_group|string|The Group that will be selected when the tab is opened. settings.ui.components.virtual_items.selected_item|string|The Item to be selected when the tab is opened.
 The item number must be transferred. settings.ui.components.virtual_currency|object|Object with the data settings menu for the virtual currency. settings.ui.components.virtual_currency.custom_amount|boolean|Ability to enter an arbitrary amount of virtual currency in the payment interface. settings.ui.components.virtual_currency.order|integer|Place tabs in the menu.